 The alarm includes the 9 volt battery – a nice touch to get started.

-In Part 1, I described how the smoke alarm in the finished basement was disabled and improperly located in a crawl space.
+In How to Install a Hardwired Smoke Alarm – Part 1 I described how the smoke alarm in the finished basement was disabled and improperly concealed in a ceiling crawl space in violation of the Building Codes.
 The scope of work for this project is to:

 - Remove the old smoke detector and ceiling electrical box.